Thousands of Sri Lankan workers set to depart for Israel despite war

 COLOMBO – Supermarket manager Laknath Dias says the economic crisis in his native Sri Lanka is too much for him to bear.
 He is getting ready to fly to Israel in December to work as a farmhand for nearly 10 times the pay, despite the war with Hamas.

-Dias is among 20,000 workers that Sri Lanka, desperate for dollars and remittances, plans to send to Israel starting early next month to work in the farm and construction sectors, a Sri Lankan minister told Reuters on Thursday.
+Mr Dias is among 20,000 workers that Sri Lanka, desperate for dollars and remittances, plans to send to Israel starting early in December to work in the farm and construction sectors, a Sri Lankan minister told Reuters on Nov 23.

 Israel’s farms, most of which are in the centre and south of the country, traditionally rely on thousands of Thai and Palestinian workers to till the land and bring in the crops.

-But many Thais fled Israel after the Hamas assault on Oct.
-7, while the Palestinians have largely been banned from the workforce, forcing farms to send out an SOS for workers during the harvest.
+But many Thais fled Israel after the Hamas assault on Oct 7, while Palestinians have largely been banned from the workforce, forcing farms to send out an SOS for workers during the harvest.

 “We lived during a war in Sri Lanka,” he said, referring to Sri Lanka’s civil war against Tamil separatists between 1983 and 2009.

-"I have worked in Colombo where there were suicide bombs going off at one point and even in conflict areas in the east around 2005.
+“I have worked in Colombo where there were suicide bombs going off at one point and even in conflict areas in the east around 2005.
 So I think we can manage.
-We are familiar with working on a farm so I'm confident we can face anything."
+We are familiar with working on a farm, so I’m confident we can face anything,” he said.

-He says his monthly salary of 72,000 rupees ($219) is not enough to sustain his family of five because of the high cost of living.
-Dias expects to make about 700,000 rupees as a farmhand in Israel, where he plans to work for five years.
+He said his monthly salary of 72,000 rupees (S$294) is not enough to sustain his family of five because of the high cost of living.
+He expects to make about 700,000 rupees as a farmhand in Israel, where he plans to work for five years.

-Sri Lanka's labour and foreign employment minister, Manusha Nanayakkara, said they had received more than 10,000 applications to work on Israeli farms and workers' security would be considered.
+Sri Lanka’s Labour and Foreign Employment Minister Manusha Nanayakkara said the government has received more than 10,000 applications to work on Israeli farms, and that workers’ security would be considered.

-"We are also looking at sending another 10,000 workers for the construction sector next."
+“We are also looking at sending another 10,000 workers for the construction sector next,” he said.

 The Sri Lankan workers will join some 9,000 compatriots already in Israel, working in farming and care for the elderly.

-Sri Lanka, an island of 22 million, saw its economy contract 7.8% last year during the country's worst economic crisis in more than seven decades, pushing 2.5 million people into poverty, according to the World Bank.
+Sri Lanka, an island of 22 million, saw its economy contract 7.8 per cent in 2022 during the country’s worst economic crisis in more than seven decades, pushing 2.5 million people into poverty, according to the World Bank.